maimpilly/CAN-Simulator/README.md

 The CAN bus is fundamentally a broadcast network.
 To reliably simulate this broadcast behavior between two separate running scripts (processes), this project uses **UDP (User Datagram Protocol) sockets** as the transport layer.

 This is a common technique in virtual automotive testing, analogous to **"CAN over Ethernet"**, where CAN frames are sent over an IP network.
-The core of the project remains the **CAN data protocol**—the strict formatting, encoding, and decoding of the 8-byte data payload—while UDP provides a robust and universally compatible "virtual wire" between the ECUs.
+The core of the project remains the **CAN data protocol**, which involves the strict formatting, encoding, and decoding of the 8-byte data payload.
+At the same time, UDP provides a robust and universally compatible "virtual wire" between the ECUs.

 ## System Design